fluffy-critter/novembeat.com/content/faq/5 history.md

 Entry-ID: 22
 UUID: 83316f74-1c87-591c-838f-62de2a1c635e

 This project was started in 2016 by [Paul Starr](https://pauls.adequate.website/).
-The original concept, in a tweet:
+The original concept, posted as a tweet:

 > <a href="https://twitter.com/hashtag/novembeat?src=hash&amp;ref_src=twsrc%5Etfw">#novembeat</a> starts today!
 >